-In addition to our two collaboration agreements with AstraZeneca, we entered into a product development and commercialization agreement with GlaxoSmithKline in July 2007 that was designed to discover, develop and market product candidates that selectively target specified NNR subtypes in five therapeutic focus areas.
-In February 2011, we received notice of termination of the agreement from GlaxoSmithKline.
-By the terms of the agreement, the termination becomes effective in late May 2011.
+In addition to our two collaboration agreements with AstraZeneca, we entered into a product development and commercialization agreement with GlaxoSmithKline in July 2007 that was designed to discover, develop and market product candidates that selectively target specified NNR subtypes for specified therapeutic focus areas.
+In February 2011, we received notice of termination of the agreement from GlaxoSmithKline, which by the terms of the agreement became effective in late May 2011.